Parikshit-Vyas/webd-concepts/README.md

 ### Annotation
 Supply extra info to compiler without looking into the class/method . `@RestController` will tell that below class is a REST API  class. `@GetMapping` will tell that below method uses GET request.

-`@SpringBootApplication` : tells compiler that the highlighted class is the spring boot application entry point .
+`@SpringBootApplication` : tells compiler that the annotated class is the spring boot application entry point .
 This class need to have a `static void main (String[] args)`

+* `@SpringBootConfiguration` : Uses `@Configuration` ..
+3 configs XML based , Java based and Annotation based .
+For JAVA @Configuration is used .

+* `@EnableAutoConfiguration` : Enables auto configs for classes

+* `@ComponentScan` : Scan spring components within every subpackages and in base package.

 `@Component` : Tells spring container that highlighted class is spring bean/ component.